mirlex1986/MyHomeTV/README.md

 # MyHomeTV

-Simple way to control your HomeKit devices (lightbulbs, switches and sensors)
+Simple way to control your HomeKit devices on AppleTV (lightbulbs, switches and sensors)